Local Perceptions and Practices of News Sharing and Fake News: Discussion

-The most interesting finding is that of the high level of trust and reliance on government communication platforms, e.g. government websites and hotlines, to provide truthful news and to debunk fake news.
-This signifies the relatively strong faith that Singapore residents have in the Singapore Government, and may be attributed to the successful ongoing efforts in making transparent government decisions and the readiness of the government in addressing public queries.
-This suggests a compelling opportunity for top-down civic tech initiatives that involve the government to drive civic efforts and citizen engagement amidst the sea of fake news.
+\paragraph{Promote Citizen Engagement by the Government.} In general, respondents possess a competent level of digital literacy skills with a majority exercising good news sharing practices.
+They actively verify news before sharing by checking with multiple sources found through the search engine and with authoritative information found in government communication platforms, and post corrections and warnings when they encounter fake news.
+That respondents show strong trust and reliance on government communication platforms, such as official websites and hotlines, signifies the relatively strong faith that Singapore residents have in the Singapore Government to provide truthful and helpful information and to debunk fake news.
+This may be attributed to the successful ongoing efforts in making transparent government decisions and the readiness of the government in addressing public concerns through online forums and dialogues~\cite{REACH}.
+There is opportunity here for the government to launch programs such as campaigns, call-to-actions and civic tech initiatives that aim to more actively involve the public in discussing the local impacts of fake news and the strategies to manage it, and to encourage them to play a part through personal and community actions.